bsherwin/neo2cosmos/readme.md

 # neo4j to Cosmos DB

-I have recently been enamored with the both the simplicity and complexity of Graph databases.

-In May, at Build, Microsoft announced Cosmos DB with as the first "globally-distributed, multi-model database service."
-Upon exploring what that really meant, I found that one of the models they chose to natively support was Gremlin (graph) API.
-This was cool and got me really excited.

-One of the best ways I have learned to understand a new technology is to take what I already know and try to apply it to the new shiny thing.
-This meant taking what I knew of neo4j and applying it to the Cosmos DB.
-The only thing stopping me was I needed data.

-The genesis of this project was to solve my problem and copy all of the data from my neo4j to Cosmos DB with the least amount of work possible...and also give me a way to do an "Apples to Apples" comparison.
+This application will take a neo4j database and copy the contents in full to a Azure Cosmos DB database using the Graph (gremlin) API.

 ## So where to get started

 If you want to get started with this project, the first thing you will need is a neo4j database.
-One quick way to get a hold of one is to use the developer's best friend...Docker!
+Docker is a quick way to get started!

 Assuming you are on Windows, make sure you have Hyper-V configured, and install [Docker for Windows](https://docs.docker.com/docker-for-windows/)